FengQingDai/FengQingDai/README.md

 # About

-Hello👋, I'm Jannish, a student at Huazhong University of Science and Technology.
+Hello👋, I'm FengQingDai, who received bachelor degree from JLU and master degree from HUST.

-I have a passion for computer graphics and dream of creating a fun and captivating game of my own.
+I have a great passion for _GRAPHICS_ and dream of creating a fun and captivating _GAME_ of my own.

 # Overview